 Funding for Coyote RI

-We are grateful to Amenity Aid who provides us with hygiene items to keep the COYOTE CLOSET up and running.
-(2022-2023)
+Amenity Aid who provides us with hygiene items to keep the COYOTE CLOSET up and running.
+(2022-2024)

-We are also grateful to RI DOH and URI for providing us with harm-reduction supplies such as condoms and naloxone kits.
-(2018-2023)
+RI DOH and URI for providing us with harm-reduction supplies (condoms and naloxone kits) (2018-2025)

 Urgent Action Fund For Women’s Human Rights 2021